ankanchanda/headFirstDucker/ch4/README.md

 ### Situation
 Tying your code to a concrete class can make it more fragile and less flexible.

-`Duck duck = new MallardDuck();`: We want to use abstact types to keep code flexible but we have to create an instance of a concrete class
+`Duck duck = new MallardDuck();`: We want to use abstract types to keep code flexible but we have to create an instance of a concrete class

 When we have a whole set of related concrete classes, decision of which to instantiate is made at runtime, ending up like this:
 ```